flenniken/statictea/docs/replacement.md

 # yieldReplacementLine

-Yield all the replacement block lines and the endblock line too, if it exists.
+Yield all the replacement block lines and one after.

 ```nim
 iterator yieldReplacementLine(env: var Env; firstReplaceLine: string;